External control of qubit-photon interaction and multi-qubit reset in a dissipative quantum network: Acknowledgment

-This work is supported by the National Natural Science Foundation of China under Grants No.11405031, No.11305037, No.11374054 and No.11347114, the Major State Basic Research Development Program of China Under Grant No.2012CB921601, the Natural Science Foundation of Fujian Province under Grant No.2014J05005, and the fund from Fuzhou University.
-Z.-Q.Y. is supported by the National Natural Science Foundation of China under Grants No.61435007 and No.11474177.
-L.-Y.S. is supported by the National Natural Science Foundation of China under Grant No.11474177 and the 1000 Youth Fellowship program in China.
+We thank Geza Giedke for useful discussions.
+This work was supported by the Natural Science Foundation of China under Grants No. 11875108, No.11405031, No.11347114, and the Natural Science Foundation of Fujian Province under Grant No.2018J01412, No.2014J05005.
+Z.-Q.Y. was supported by National Natural Science Foundation of China under Grant No. 61771278 and Beijing Institute of Technology Research Fund Program for Young Scholars.
+L.-Y.S. was supported by the National Key Research and Development Program of China under Grant No. 2017YFA0304303 and the Natural Science Foundation of China under Grant No.11925404.